Cherie Gardiner

-Cherie Louise Gardiner (born 1991) is the 2009 Miss Northern Ireland, from Bangor, County Down, Northern Ireland.
-She represented the nation at the Miss World 2009.
+Cherie Louise Gardiner (born 1991) is a Northern Irish model and beauty pageant titleholder who won Miss Northern Ireland 2009 and represented her country at the Miss World 2009.

 Beauty pageant career

 Gardiner came into prominence after winning the title of 2009 Miss Northern Ireland, in a ceremony held in the Europa Hotel in Belfast.
 Gardiner represented Northern Ireland at the Miss World 2009 pageant in South Africa in November 2009.